steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 [[43, 33], [86, 69], [152, 94], [175, 118], [221, 156], [247, 38], [279, 61], [303, 89], ...
 [0, 0], [0, 0], [0, 0]]
 ```

 The output is a series of bits, with ones marking a position where the trendline should be split.
-This will be in the shape `[100]`.
-That’s just a fancy way of saying an array of length 100.
+This will be in the shape `[100]` – i.e. array of length 100.

 ```json
 [0, 0, 0, 0, 1, 0, 0, 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, ...
 0, 0, 0]
 ```

 There are only 99 possible splits, since it doesn’t make sense to split at position 100.
-However, keeping the length the same simplifies the neural network (see later).
+However, keeping the length the same simplifies the neural network.
 I’ll ignore the final bit in the output.

 As the neural network tries to approximate this series of ones and zeros, each output number will fall somewhere in-between.
+We can interpret those as the probability that a split should happen at a certain point, and split anywhere above a certain confidence value (typically 0.5).

 ```json
 [0, 0.0002, 0, 0, 1, 0, 0, 0.1057, 0, 0.0020, 0, 0.3305, 0.9997, 0, 0, 0, 0, 0, ...
 0, 0, 0]
 ```

-We can interpret those as the probability that a split should happen at a certain point, and split anywhere above a certain confidence value (typically 0.5).
-In the example above, you can see that the network  is pretty confident we should split at positions 5 and 13 (correct!), but it’s not so sure about position 8 (wrong).
+In this example, you can see that the network is pretty confident we should split at positions 5 and 13 (correct!), but it’s not so sure about position 8 (wrong).
 It also thinks 12 might be a candidate, but not confident enough to call it (correct).

 #### Encoding the Inputs

-I like to factor out the data encoding logic into its own function, as this will likely be used in multiple places (training, evaluation, and sometimes even production).
+I like to factor out the data encoding logic into its own function, as I often need it in multiple places (training, evaluation, and sometimes even production).

 My `encode` function takes a single example (a series of points of variable length), and returns a fixed-length tensor.
 I started with something that returned an empty tensor of the right shape: